Digital Grotesque I (2013)

 Printing Architecture

-New materials and fabrication methods have historically led to radical changes in architectural design.
-They have indeed been primary drivers in its evolution.
-Today, additive manufacturing heralds a revolution in design.
-Yet in architecture, this technology has up to now been used only for small scale models.
+Throughout history, new materials and fabrication techniques have driven transformative shifts in architectural design, serving as key catalysts for its evolution.
+Today, additive manufacturing promises a revolution in design.
+Yet in architecture, this technology has up to now been limited to small scale models.

-Digital Grotesque takes additive manufacturing technology to a true architectural scale.
+Digital Grotesque redefines the potential of additive manufacturing by scaling it to true architectural dimensions.
 Digital Grotesque presents a fully immersive, solid, human-scale enclosed structure with a perplexing level of detail.
 Its geometry consists of hundreds of millions of individual facets printed at a resolution of a tenth of a millimeter, constituting a 3.2-meter high enclosed space.

-The potentials of additive manufacturing in architecture are enormous.
+Additive manufacturing unlocks unprecedented possibilities for architecture..
 Architectural details can reach the threshold of human perception.
 There is no cost for complexity: printing this highly detailed grotto costs the same as printing a primitive cube.
-Nor is there a cost for customization: fabricating highly individual elements costs no more than printing a standardized series.
+Likewise, customization incurs no extra expense, making highly individualized elements as affordable as a standardized steries.
 Ornament and formal expression thus cease to be a luxury.
 What can we do with this newfound freedom?
 In a 1971 lecture to students, Louis Kahn stated:

 You say to brick, "What do you want, brick?" ...
 Brick says to you, "I like an arch."